marrionluaka/Haskell_Sandbox/src/applicatives/notes.md

 - To calc a distance between two points on a globe, you use the Haversine formula.
 - Reason backward from where you want to end up
+- The `Applicative`'s `<*>` allows you to use functions that are themselves in a context.
+- It allows us to extend `Functor` to use multi-argument functions.

 # Functor reminder